AukeB/photo-merger/README.md

 # Photo merger

-Merge photos from multiple directories chronologically into a single directory by extracting metdata
+Merge photos from multiple directories chronologically into a single directory by extracting metadata